kxxjxxl/cHash-learning-projects/README.md

-made with C#, not a bad language honestly
+learning progress for C# and some basic personal projects, not a bad language honestly